 Do you have parking validation services?

 Unfortunately, we do not validate parking at this time.
 For a list of parking garages near HSS, view our Parking Guide, visit nyc.bestparking.com or parkopedia.com.

 What should I pack?
 Should I bring pajamas or toiletries?

-You may bring pajamas, but please know that with some surgeries, a hospital gown is required because the physician or nurse will have better access to certain areas.
+For a complete checklist, visit What Should I Bring to the Hospital?
+In general, you may bring pajamas, but please know that with some surgeries, a hospital gown is required because the physician or nurse will have better access to certain areas.
 The hospital has toiletries available, though you may bring in your own.
 HSS will provide you with one storage bag to place your belongings during surgery.
 Due to limited space, HSS cannot store luggage or valuables.
-Please keep all additional items with families or guests in the Atriums during surgery, and review our luggage policy for details.
+Please keep all additional items with families or guests in the Atriums during surgery, and review our luggage policy below:

 The Hospital provides free wireless Internet access in all patient rooms and family waiting areas, however, HSS does not take responsibility for personal computers that patients and visitors brought into the Hospital.
 Patients may want to ask a family member or friend to oversee responsibility for a personal laptop during the stay.
 There are also computers in the 1st, 4th, and 9th Floor Patient Family Atriums available to patients and visitors on the day of surgery.
 For the protection of our patients and families, streaming capabilities are not possible on HSS WiFi.

 There is a United States Mail Postal Service mail box on the wall near the elevators in the Main Hospital lobby.
 There are also two U.S. Post Offices in the neighborhood.

 Can I reserve a private room in advance?